system76/docs/_articles/cjdns.md

 systemctl start cjdns
 ```

-You will connect automatically with wifi, but you can peer over the internet too!
+You will connect automatically with WiFi, but you can peer over the Internet too!
 See more at the Whitepaper and the README!

 [github.com/hyperboria/docs](https://github.com/hyperboria/docs)